gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 interval from 0.198 to 0.31 points and for *SATM* providing an interval from 0.169 to 0.279.
 So a boost of 10% in either exam percentile likely results in a noticeable but not huge average *FYGPA* increase.

+6. Scope of Inference:

+    * The term-plots also inform the types of students attending this university and successfully completing the first year of school.
+This seems like a good, but maybe not great, institution with few students scoring over the 75^th^ percentile on either SAT Verbal or Math (at least that ended up in this data set).
+This result makes questions about their sampling mechanism re-occur as to who this data set might actually be representative of...

+    * Note that neither inference is causal because there was no random assignment of SAT percentiles to the subjects.
+The inferences are also limited to students who stayed in school long enough to get a *GPA* from their first year of college at this university.

 \indent One final use of these methods is to do prediction and generate prediction intervals, which could be quite informative for a student considering going to